 Slope is a concept that comes into the picture when we talk about lines.
 To understand slopes, we need to know about lines.
 A line is a collection of points connected successively.
 It has a straight one-dimensional build that extends indefinitely on both sides.

-To bring about the concept of slopes, we have to introduce a system of points.
+To introduce the concept of slopes, we need a system of points.
 This system is the coordinate system.
 This system can be one-dimensional, two-dimensional, or three-dimensional.

 In a one-dimensional coordinate system, there is only one axis.
 It is called the x-axis.
 In a two-dimensional coordinate system, there are two axes.
 One axis lies horizontally, and the other one lies vertically.
 The horizontal axis or the reference axis is the x-axis.
 The vertical axis is the y-axis.
 Lastly, we have the three-dimensional coordinate system, which has three axes.
 These are the x, y, and z-axis, respectively.
 All the three axes lie perpendicular to each other.